gurui7913/AC_Unity_CollaborativeMLAgents_PushBlock/README.md

 ### Stage 1 — Environment Construction

-Built the full simulation pipeline in Unity: scene geometry, physics materials, agent `Rigidbody` configuration, `GridSensor` setup for CNN-based observations, `GoalDetectTrigger` with `UnityEvent` callbacks, and the `PushBlockEnvController` that manages episode lifecycle (spawn, reset, scoring).
-Each block carries a `BlockTypeIdentifier` component that maps to the reward structure.
+Built the full simulation pipeline in Unity: scene geometry, physics materials, agent `Rigidbody` configuration, `GridSensor` setup, `GoalDetectTrigger` with `UnityEvent` callbacks, and `PushBlockEnvController` managing episode lifecycle.
+Each block carries a `BlockTypeIdentifier` component mapping to the reward structure.

 ### Stage 2 — Reward Function Design (My Core Contribution)

 #### The Baseline Problem

 The default PushBlockCollab awards a flat `+1` group reward per block scored.
-Under this scheme, agents converge on a **selfish equilibrium**: each agent independently pushes the nearest small block, ignoring heavier blocks that require cooperation.
+Under this scheme, agents converge on a **selfish equilibrium**: each independently pushes the nearest small block, ignoring heavier blocks requiring cooperation.
 The reward signal cannot distinguish "one agent pushed a small block" from "three agents cooperated on a heavy block."

 #### Collaboration-Aware Reward: Piecewise Formulation

-I designed a reward function with two components:

 **Component 1 — Collaboration Reward** $R_{\text{collab}}$: